IBE160/SG-Lotte/docs/sprint-artifacts/2-5-new-plan-notification.md

 *   The frontend UI for notifications should be created as a shared component, potentially in `frontend/src/components/shared/notifications/`.

 #### General Notes
-*   The notification should be non-intrusive but also clearly visible to the user.
-Upon successful creation of the new plan, the backend service creates a "Your new weekly plan is ready!" notification and saves it to the `notifications` table.
+*   The notification should be non-intrusive yet clearly visible to the user, balancing user experience with crucial information delivery.
+Upon successful creation of the new plan, the backend service creates a "Your new weekly plan is ready!" notification and saves it to the `notifications` table as specified in the workflows.
 [Source: docs/sprint-artifacts/tech-spec-epic-2.md#workflows-and-sequencing]
-*   For the MVP, a check on app load is sufficient.
-The frontend will fetch unread notifications from the `GET /notifications` endpoint.
+*   For the MVP, a check on app load is sufficient for notification retrieval.
+The frontend will fetch unread notifications from the `GET /notifications` endpoint, adhering to the defined API contracts.
 [Source: docs/sprint-artifacts/tech-spec-epic-2.md#apis-and-interfaces]

 ---